Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Symmetry And The Moonshine Module

 where we used the infinite product expansion of the Dedekind eta function:

 Thus we identify

 This also confirms that $\iota$ acts as $-1$ on $\mathscr{H}^-_T(\Lambda_{\mathrm{L}})$.
 Similarly one can check that

 which also implies that $\iota$ acts as $+1$ on $\mathscr{H}^-(\Lambda_{\mathrm{L}}) $.
-This completes the demonstration (at least at the level of state spaces) that the spin lift of the Monster CFT with respect to $\iota$ is the Beauty And Beast module eq. \eqref{eq:BB-HilbertSpace}.
+This completes the demonstration (at least at the level of state spaces) that the spin lift of the Monster CFT with respect to $\iota$ is the Beauty and the Beast SCFT \eqref{eq:BB-HilbertSpace}.

 To summarize, we have